edgedb/rfcs/text/1020-triggers.rst

 Implementation considerations
 =============================

-The `original RFC <https://github.com/edgedb/rfcs/pull/50>`_ suggested implementing ``DO AFTER`` as a simple query rewrite mechanism, in which the expressions to perform are injected into the query.
+``AFTER`` triggers will be implemented through a query rewrite mechanism in which we inline the triggers bodies into the query and run them on the modified objects.
-We can use approximately that mechansim to implement ``BEFORE`` triggers.

-For ``AFTER``, we will instead populate a temporary table with the id and type of the trigger-containing objects that have been inserted or updated.
-We will then execute the triggers in a separate query that consumes rows from the temporary table and executes the triggers.

-The seperate query will be performed in the same implicit transaction, and can be pipelined so that no additional roundtrip between EdgeDB and Postgres is needed.

-``DO ON COMMIT`` is the most complex action to implement, because it requires two parts: 1) the query rewrite part that schedules the action by writing the affected data and the action expression into the job table, and 2) the runner task that pops the expression and input data from the job table and performs the action.
+``AFTER COMMIT OF`` is the most complex action to implement, because it requires two parts: 1) the query rewrite part that schedules the action by writing the affected data and the action expression into the job table, and 2) the runner task that pops the expression and input data from the job table and performs the action.

 As a result, we will probably skip it for the initial 3.0 implementation.